fennec69/java-event-framework/README.md

 ```

 #How to use
 Let's take an example of an Android app for lights control.
-The purpose is to get notified when an app with a certain id
+The purpose is to get notified when an light with a certain id
 is turned on or off:

 ####The light entity class: